 Keeping the water up to your plants is crucial during the warmer months and there are lots of easy ways to do it.
 A simple hose and spray nozzle is a great excuse to get away from the in-laws for a few minutes and a retractable hose reel keeps hoses away when not in use so you’ll always look tidy if unexpected guests arrive.
 We recommend the GARDENA SuperFlex hose coupled with a GARDENA Classic Multi Sprayer or the new Comfort Sensitive Plant Sprayer.

 Oscillating and circular sprinklers will make watering larger areas more time efficient and setting a timer will take the stress of remembering to water out of the equation.
-Connect a GARDENA Mambo or ZoomMaxx, new to the Australian market to one of GARDENA’s Water Computers and you can sit back and relax.
+Connect a GARDENA Mambo or ZoomMaxx to one of GARDENA’s Water Computers and you can sit back and relax.

 It’s best to water early in the morning or late in the evening as this is when the least amount of water is lost due to evaporation and, as basic as it may seem, aim water at the base of the plant to direct the moisture directly to the roots of your plants.